andikleen/simple-pt/README.md

 	sudo make install
 	sudo ldconfig

+WARNING: Please do not forget the "-b simple-pt" in the above clone line. simple-pt will not build using the master branch!

 Install libelf-elf-devel or elfutils-devel or similar depending on your distribution.

 Optional install udis86 if you want to see disassembled instructions: